 - Unacceptability of those who are FTC-incompliant on the affiliate disclosure front

 You may have more restrictions to your program.
 If you do, include them in this section, being eloquent but communicating these important points to them.

 Finally, I also recommend aiming to stay within a 250 words limit for your main affiliate program description page.
 If you have more than that to say, break the information down into separate sections, and build an affiliates.merchantname.com (or similar) website that would aim at helping affiliates understand how your program works, and how exactly they can get involved.
 Here are just a few examples of such mini-sites:

 It is also a good idea to have an accompanying blog where you would keep affiliates up-to-date on the news about your affiliate program.

-See also my earlier “5 Common Problems in Affiliate Program Descriptions” post.
+As an additional piece of useful reading, you may want to review my earlier “5 Common Problems in Affiliate Program Descriptions” post.